enigma-dev/enigma-dev/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug Report
+name: ENIGMA Compiler, Command Line, & Engine Bug Report
-about: Report an issue with ENIGMA
+about: Report an issue with building, running, and debugging a game or reading a project using libEGM or any of the other command line-related tools.
 title: ''
 labels: 'Unconfirmed'
 assignees: ''